jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 not have chosen themselves.
 Sometimes the things you don't know you are interested in are the most interesting.

+Multitrack conferences have great things about them (JSConf, StrangeLoop and many more fantastic conferences are multitrack), but for React Rally single track fits the kind of feeling we are trying to create.

 ## Do Good